danrpts/dlist/README.md

 A doubly linked list data structure written in javascript.

-Dictionary(attributes)
+Dictionary({attributes})
 ---
 Both Node and List inherit from the Dictionary object in a pseudo-classsical fashion.
+The `Dictionary` constructor can accept an optional object to set as its initial attributes.
 The Dictionary is used to manage instance `attributes` with the following API:
 ### get(key)
   Returns the attribute associated with `key`.
 ### set(obj)